samith95/OffersManagementAPI/README.md

     | Cancelled | the offer has been cancelled during its validity time frame |
     | Expired | the offer is beyond its validity time frame |

-9. A product has a name and description and for simplicity, all products are stored in a json file in the resources directory in "src/main/java/model/resources"
+9. A product has a name and description and for simplicity, all products are stored in a json file in the resources directory in "src/main/java/model/resources".
+10. The starting date of the offer is equal to the creation date.
+11. Once cancelled or expired, an offer cannot be valid again.
+12. An offer is valid for a finite number of days e.g. 3, meaning the offer will be valid for 3 days from the creation date.

 ## User stories:
 - A merchant can create simple offers.
 - A merchant can cancel an offer.
-- A merchant can view offers.
+- A merchant can view an offer.

 ## Future improvements: